 Pollock’s financial reversals were, apparently, not so severe that he was unable to beautify the little boy’s tomb.
 “There is a white marble funeral urn, prepared to place on the monument, which Mr. Darley will put up, and which will not lessen its beauty.”
 The carved urn, the symbol of immortality and the return of the body to dust, indeed did not lessen the beauty of the monument, but perfected it.

-For a few years a Mr. Tiemann lived in the Pollock house, then in 1806 Mrs. Verplanck sold the property to Michael Hogan, a native of County Clare, Ireland.
-Hogan either rebuilt the Pollock mansion or razed it to build his own impressive home.
+The house had a succession of quick owners before it was sold in 1807 to Michael Hogan, a native of County Clare, Ireland.
+Hogan either slightly moved the Pollock mansion or razed it to build his own impressive home.
 He gave the property the name Claremont (most likely a reference to his home county).

 An amateur historian interested in the tomb of the amiable child, Elizabeth Akers, felt that Mrs. Verplanck included a restriction regarding the grave into the deed.
 On August 11, 1900 she wrote “It would seem, too, that she must have made some stipulation about its protection in after time; otherwise, it would hardly seem possible that the monument could have so well sustained the chances of more than a hundred years.”